ravecrocker/LoE-PrivateServer/patchedDLLs/readme.txt

 Changed some other minor messages.
 Changed WebDataLoader to download files from the PrivateServer instead of the official server.
 Patched chat to only keep the last 50 messages
+Patched to show a somewhat helpful error instead of sleeping forever on the "Downloading..." screen after a deserialization error.

 LegendsOfEquestria.Shared.dll :
 Modified to ignore the chat filters.